neams-th-coe/cardinal/doc/content/tutorials/cht5.md

 The fluid phase is solved with NekRS.
 The wrapping of NekRS as a MOOSE application is specified in the `nek.i` file.
+The fluid input file is quite minimal, as the specification of the NekRS problem setup is mostly performed using the NekRS standalone input files.

 First, a local variable, `fluid_solid_interface`, is used to define all the boundary IDs through which NekRS is coupled via [!ac](CHT) to MOOSE.
 A first-order mirror of the NekRS mesh